 Where do I file IRS Form 1310?

-If you are a surviving spouse requesting a reissued refund check, you can return the joint-name check with Form 1310 to your local IRS office or the IRS Center where you filed your return.
+For surviving spouses requesting a reissued refund check, you can return the joint-name check with Form 1310 to your local IRS office or the IRS Center where you filed your return.

 Do I file IRS Form 1310 with a tax return?

 If filing with an amended tax return, you may attach IRS Form 1310 to the amended return.
-However, IRS Form 1310 does not need to be attached to a previously filed tax return or a future tax return.
+However, you do not need to attach IRS Form 1310 to a previously filed tax return or a future tax return.

 Can I electronically file IRS Form 1310?